dougkna/react-survey-template/readme.md

 When users sign up for our site we want them to be presented with a questionnaire that allows them to define their preference for certain types of products.
 We want to create a web based experience that makes it easy for them to enter in data in a survey format, and store that data in a database for reference when they view our catalog.
-A user should be able to pick up where they left off if they close the browser and come back later.
-The ideal solution would be able to keep state across devices.
-The data should encompass attributes that will allow us to optimize the site experience over time.
+Users should be able to pick up where they left off if they close the browser and come back later.
+The app would be able to keep state across devices.

 ### GOAL